OpenTechSchool/python-data-intro/core/strings.md

 # Counting All The Votes

 Counting votes for each radish variety is a bit time consuming, you have to know all the names in advance and you have to loop through the file multiple times.
-How about if you could automatically find all the varieties that were votes for, and count them all in one pass?
+How about if you could automatically find all the varieties that were voted for, and count them all in one pass?

 You'll need a data structure where you can associate a radish variety with the number of votes counted for it.
 A dictionary would be perfect!